van001/lesscode-fp/README.md

 These categories are quiet popular in many programming languages.
 List,  allows easier work distribution; Map / Object,  allows faster retrieval; String, is a preffered way of storing data.

-Lesscode libraray prefixes the name of category for all the category specific functions.
+Lesscode libraray prefixes the 1st letter of the category (s, l, m) for all the category specific functions.
 This design is by choice.
-This allows you to easily spot which ctagory a function belongs.
+It allows you to easily spot which catagory a function belongs.
 ```
 // slices String at the specified position
 const sslice  = start => end => str => str.slice(start,end)